Skip to content

 • cleanup.policy: The Kafka module within XTDB does not make use of compacted messages, so it is recommended that the topic cleanup policy should use the default value of delete.

-4. XTDB should be configured to use the log topic, and the Kafka cluster the topic is hosted on.
-It should also be authorised to perform all of the necessary operations the topic.
+4. XTDB should be configured to use the topics, and the Kafka cluster they’re hosted on.
+It should also be authorised to perform all of the necessary operations on both.

-• For configuring the kafka module to authenticate with the Kafka cluster, the propertiesFile or propertiesMap configuration options to supply the necessary connection properties.
+• For configuring the Kafka module to authenticate with the Kafka cluster, use the propertiesFile or propertiesMap configuration options to supply the necessary connection properties.
 See the example configuration below.

-• If using the Kafka cluster is using ACLs, ensure that the XTDB node has the following permissions on the topic:
+• If the Kafka cluster is using ACLs, the XTDB node needs:

 To use the Kafka module, include the following in your node configuration: